 ## Why Lateral Movement Is the Tightest Chokepoint

 Initial access has dozens of vectors (VPN, RDP, phishing, exploit, IAB, supply chain).
 Credential access has multiple targets (LSASS, registry hives, Veeam, browsers, Kerberos).
 Defense evasion has endless creativity (BYOVD, registry, PowerShell, Safe Mode, 6 redundant Defender kills in a single toolkit).
-But lateral movement on Windows comes down to a short list of execution primitives.
-The operator needs to run code on a remote host.
-Windows provides a finite number of mechanisms to do that, and each one leaves a fingerprint.
+Lateral movement does not work that way.
+Windows provides a short, finite list of mechanisms for running code on a remote host.
+Every tool operators use (Impacket, PsExec, PAExec, Evil-WinRM) wraps one of them.

 ---